activatedgeek/blog/content/about.md

 Reinforcement Learning and Bayesian Learning.
 I work with [Joan Bruna](https://cims.nyu.edu/~bruna/) and other researchers in the [CILVR](https://wp.nyu.edu/cilvr/) lab.
-Recently, I've been investigating techniques to improve efficiency of Monte Carlo algorithms.
+Recently, I've been investigating techniques to improve efficiency of Monte Carlo sampling algorithms.

 In a previous life, I spent 3 years dabbling in the startup space, building [StoryXpress](https://storyxpress.co/) with my